 - Next place your cabbage in a large mixing bowl and begin packing a generous amount of sea salt in between each of the leaves.
 Do so by lifting each individual leaf and sprinkling with sea salt.
 Repeat until all leaves have been salted.
 Then press down and let rest for 30 minutes.
 This softens and breaks down the cabbage, drawing out moisture, priming it to be coated in the sauce.

 - While your cabbage rests, prepare your vegan fish sauce by adding all ingredients to a small mixing bowl and whisking to combine.
 Set aside.

-- Next prepare your chili sauce by adding fresh ginger, garlic, onion and red chili flake to a food processor or blender.
+- Next, prepare your chili sauce by adding fresh ginger, garlic, onion and red chili flake to a food processor or blender.
 I started with 1/2 cup chili flake and found it to be quite spicy (as I prefer).
-So if you desire less heat, start at 3-4 Tbsp and work your way up.
+So if you desire less heat, start at 3-4 Tbsp and work your way up (amounts as original recipe is written // adjust if altering batch size).
 Taste and adjust flavor as needed.